radman/notification_system/README.md

 The Noomii notification system!

-Note: This plugin does not handle scheduling.
+Note: This plugin does NOT handle scheduling.
+Use another plugin such as "whenever" or "backgroundrb" for scheduling.

 TODO
 ----

 1. improve this README file
-2. add recurring notification
+2. add recurring notifications
 3. figure out how to integrate with flash notifications
+4. add real 'instant' notifications (some schedulers use cron, for which the smallest interval is 1 minute)

 Installation
 ------------